Gannett Is Unloved, Out Of Favor And Undervalued

 Investment Thesis

 Gannett (NYSE:GCI) has been on an acquisition spree as it struggles with declining revenue from print advertising.
-On a same-store basis revenue is down 8.6% (excluding revenue from acquisitions).
+On a same-store basis, revenue is down 8.6% (excluding revenue from acquisitions).

 In 2016 alone, as GCI struggled with declining revenues it attempted to buy in its revenue, by acquiring such companies as, ReachLocal ($163m net of cash acquired), North Jersey Media Group, Inc. ($39m) and Journal Media Group, Inc. ($260m) as well as other smaller acquisitions, leaving the company with so many different parts that it will need time to integrate them all.
 However, these should in time be accretive to shareholders offering investors at the current price the potential of 50% over the next 18 months.